Nautilus Artificial Reef

-RDL was contracted by Riot Games to create an underwater reef sculpture of the League of Legends character Nautilus.
+In 2015 RDL was contracted by Riot Games to create an artificial reef in the shape of the League of Legends character Nautilus.
 The reef also includes a boulder covered in over 40,000 League of Legends player names engraved onto stainless steel plaques.
 The reef was deployed on the already existing Curtain Artificial Reef in Moreton Bay, Australia.

 Special Features of this project are listed below